 If you are uncertain about the type of wood-burning stove you need or about siting it, then call for professional advice.

 Certificate of compliance.

-Regulations require all wood burning stoves installed after April 2006 to have either a HETAS certificate or building regulation compliance.
-Failure to do so is an offence which can result in enforcement action being taken against the Householders and /or the installer.
+Regulations require all wood-burning stoves installed after April 2006 to have either a HETAS certificate or building regulation compliance.
+Failure to do so is an offence that can result in enforcement action being taken against the Householders and /or the installer.

 Smoke control areas:

 Some authorities have restrictions under the clean air act which control the emission of smoke.

 Before ordering your wood-burning stove, check with your local authority to see what its policies are on solid fuel domestic fires.

 To comply with these regulations wood-burning stoves have a number of features to reduce harmful emissions and increase heating efficiency.
 Some are DEFRA (Department for Environment, Food & Rural Affairs) rated as 'for use in smoke control areas'.

 As previously mentioned, rooms housing wood-burning Stoves rated over 5 kW need an air vent, If you are concerned about droughts in the room, there are some stoves that are designed to draw in extra air from outside.